Jupsi/logi_z906_wifi/README.md

    - Open `sketch_jun7a.ino` in Arduino IDE.

 4. **Update WiFi and MQTT settings:**
-   - In `WifiSetup.h`, update your WiFi credentials.
+   - In `WifiSetup.cpp`, update your WiFi credentials.
    - In `sketch_jun7a.ino`, update your MQTT broker credentials in the setup method.

 5. **Flash the ESP32:**